Subhomogeneous Deep Equilibrium Models: Experiments

-Thanks to \Cref{thm:fixed_point1} and \Cref{lemma:subhom_composition} we can choose a suitable activation function $\sigma$ to guarantee the subhomogeneity of the architecture and thus the existence and uniqueness of the fixed point $z$.
-Here we experiment with $\sigma(z) = \tanh(z)+\alpha$, with $\alpha=1.603$ chosen accordingly to \Cref{lemma:tanh+shift}.
-This ensures a small enough subhomogeneity degree ($\mu<1/2$) and thus uniqueness by \Cref{thm:fixed_point1}.
-Precisely, we let
+Thanks to \Cref{thm:fixed_point1}, \Cref{cor:fixed_point2}, and \Cref{lemma:subhom_composition} we can choose a suitable activation function $\sigma$ to guarantee the subhomogeneity of the architecture and thus the existence and uniqueness of the fixed point $z$, \emph{without any assumption on $W$}, we summarize in \ref{tab:summary of SubDEQ} all the possible combination of well-posed implicit-layers.
+Here we experiment with $\sigma(z) = \tanh(z)+\alpha$, with $\alpha$ chosen accordingly to \Cref{lemma:tanh+shift} to ensure a small enough subhomogeneity degree ($\mu<1$ for the standard model and $\mu<1/2$ for the normalized one) and thus uniqueness by \Cref{thm:fixed_point1}.
+Precisely, we consider